 —Brian Hasselfeld, MD, medical director, digital health & telemedicine, Johns Hopkins Medicine (Deloitte Virtual Health Accelerated roundtable participant)

-The Deloitte 2020 survey of US physicians, conducted before the pandemic, found that approximately 85% of physicians thought that training on how to communicate effectively with patients—using virtual means—was currently lacking, but would be essential for success in the future.9 In prior research, we have emphasized the importance of training clinicians to be able to convey empathy, build rapport, make eye contact, and other critical bedside manner techniques in a virtual setting.10 In our latest survey, 74% of clinical leaders said they are currently offering training related to the Health Insurance Portability and Accountability Act (HIPAA), and ensuring that patient information is protected on virtual platforms.
+The Deloitte 2020 survey of US physicians, conducted before the pandemic, found that approximately 85% of physicians thought that training on how to communicate effectively with patients—using virtual means—was currently lacking, but would be essential for success in the future.9 In prior research, we have emphasised the importance of training clinicians to be able to convey empathy, build rapport, make eye contact, and other critical bedside manner techniques in a virtual setting.10 In our latest survey, 74% of clinical leaders said they are currently offering training related to the Health Insurance Portability and Accountability Act (HIPAA), and ensuring that patient information is protected on virtual platforms.
 Training staff on software, apps, and other platforms is also common (70% of clinical leaders are currently doing this).
 However, only 36% of clinical leaders said they currently have “web-side manner” training on best practices for communicating and interacting with patients remotely, and 28% expect to develop this content in the next one to three years.
 That still leaves about 30% with no well-defined plans to offer such training (figure 4).

 We continue to call for health systems to consider training clinicians and support staff on how to ensure a high-quality virtual visit.
 If patients do not feel virtual visits match the quality of face-to-face visits, we will lose momentum around virtual health.
 Further, as wearable and remote monitoring technology become more sophisticated, we should be able to take vital signs and gather other important biometric data remotely, which could put virtual visits more on par with face-to-face visits.
 Clinical leaders should consider strategies to implement those technologies.
 To create a sustainable program, health systems should also think about the experience for all users (clinicians, patients, front- and back-office support staff).
 Clinical leaders should consider applying the principles of human-centered design, training users on the technology, and ensuring continuity of care through follow-up virtual visits.

 During the public health emergency, several regulatory flexibilities made it easier for clinicians and health systems to adopt virtual health.
 As we look to the future, regulators should determine whether temporary rules should be made more permanent.
 They will likely evaluate the payment models and benefit designs that support virtual health and their ability to improve patient health, while reducing the use of low-value services and unnecessary care.
-Rather than sequential visits with separate specialists, virtual health makes it possible for patients to connect to a suite of caregivers who can work collaboratively to offer more comprehensive and coordinated care.11 If health systems take existing care models and simply convert them into virtual formats, we could lose momentum and fail to realize the full potential of virtual health.
-As health care stakeholders work to redesign care models, clinical leaders should measure clinical and patient-centered outcomes.
+Rather than sequential visits with separate specialists, virtual health makes it possible for patients to connect to a suite of caregivers who can work collaboratively to offer more comprehensive and coordinated care.11 If health systems take existing care models and simply convert them into virtual formats, we could lose momentum and fail to realise the full potential of virtual health.
+As health care stakeholders work to redesign care models, clinical leaders should measure clinical and patient-centred outcomes.
 This could help ensure that the use of virtual health will continue to grow.
 12

 One area that will be important to capture is the extent to which remote monitoring can evaluate how well patients are managing their conditions.
 We can learn a lot from applying advanced analytics to large populations of patients who are monitoring their conditions at home.
 For example, data from glucose monitors that track diabetes, peak-flow meters that monitor asthma control, and weight and oxygen-saturation metrics for those with heart failure, can help clinicians learn how well patients are managing their conditions.
-Data from these devices can also highlight barriers they face and identify nudges that might be effective at changing behavior.
+Data from these devices can also highlight barriers they face and identify nudges that might be effective at changing behaviour.
 Health systems can begin to leverage this collective data to learn how to support patients more effectively.

 To measure the performance of their virtual health programs, most clinical leaders said their organizations comprehensively track patient-experience measures such as patient satisfaction (74%) and access to care and wait times (52%) (figure 5).
-Almost two in three health systems also comprehensively measure utilization and resource measures, such as length of stay, admissions and readmissions, and emergency room utilization.
+Almost two in three health systems also comprehensively measure utilisation and resource measures, such as length of stay, admissions and re-admissions, and emergency room utilisation.
 However, about 75% of clinical leaders reported either partial tracking or no tracking of quality measures, such as medication adherence and continuity of care.
 These measures will likely be critical in building data on health improvement and outcomes.
 Going forward, these measures could be essential—not only from a regulatory perspective, but also to stay competitive.
 The ability to successfully track such measures could also lead to more successful collaboration with health plans.
 Health systems that collect this data could use it to make the case for virtual health to patients, clinicians, employers, and health plans.